telerik/blazor-docs/components/drawer/overview.md

 ## Refresh Data

-The Drawer can refresh its data manually so the component can react to changes in the collection.
+The Drawer can refresh its interface, when the data items change.
 [Read more about the Blazor Drawer data refresh]({%slug drawer-refresh-data%}).

 ## Events